Agility Training Exercises For Dogs – Itsaboutdog

 Why Train Your Dog in Agility?

-• Fun and Fitness: It’s exciting for dogs and provides great exercise for both dog and owner.
+• Fun and Fitness: It’s exciting for dogs and provides excellent exercise for both dog and owner.

 • Mental Stimulation: Dogs need to problem-solve, follow directions, and focus.